mohammedalhaq/csci3055u-project-kotlin/README.md

 Kotlin is a relatively new open source programming language that runs on the Java Virtual Machine.
 It's mainly a functional programming language with major influence from Java, and Scala.
 The popularity of the language is increasing rapidly as programmers are beginning to prefer its concise nature.

-The language is mostly used for Android Application Development and Web Development
+The language is mostly used for Android Application Development and Web Development.

+Popular Android apps which swapped to Kotlin from Java are: Pinterest, Evernote, and Uber

 > _History_

 Kotlin was created by JetBrains and over 100 contributers on Github.
 It's considered a more modern language and a potential successor to Java.
 Similar to how Java was named, Kotlin is also named after an island.
 The first version to be considered stable was in 2016, five years after it was unveiled.

-<br> Google endorsed Kotlin and decided to support the language for Android Development at Google I/O 2017.
+Google endorsed Kotlin and decided to support the language for Android Development at Google I/O 2017.

-<br> Kotlin is now natively supported in Android Studio as of version 3.0
+Kotlin is now natively supported in Android Studio as of version 3.0

 > _Some interesting features_

  - Kotlin is intereoperable with Java.
 Meaning it is capable of compiling with pre-existing Java code and can use Java frameworks.
+ - Kotlin can easily compile to Javscript if required.
- - Kotlin is capable of inferring types if they are not explicitly given
+ - Kotlin is capable of inferring types if they are not explicitly given,

 _Example: x would be given type Int_
 ```